Highest weight sl_2-categorifications II: structure theory: Projective resolutions of standards in basic categorifications

-On the other hand, by our inductive assumption, (i) and the analog of (ii) hold in $\Cat_+$.
+Let us now show that (ii) implies (i).
+By our inductive assumption, (i) and the analog of (ii) hold in $\Cat_+$ (and also in $\Cat_-$).
 So (ii) (applied to $s+\in \underline{\Lambda}_+$) uniquely determines the character of $P(s-)$.
-The corresponding elements $[P(t)]\in (\C^2)^{\otimes n}$ are forced to be the elements of Lusztig's canonical basis, by the previous paragraph.
+As the previous two paragraphs show, (i) for $\Cat_-$ together with (ii) implies that the classes of $L(t)$ in $(\Q^2)^{\otimes n}$ form the dual canonical basis.
+Therefore the elements $[P(t)]\in (\Q^2)^{\otimes n}$ are forced to be the elements of Lusztig's canonical basis.
+As we have remarked above, this is equivalent to (i).

 {\it Step 2.} Also let us point out that (i) for $t$ and $\Cat$ is equivalent to (i) for $\bar{t}$ and $\bar{\Cat}$.
 Since $\wt(\bar{t})=-\wt(t)$, it is enough to establish (i) for all $t$ with $\wt(t)\leqslant 0$, i.e., when the number of $+$'s is bigger than or equal to the number of $-$'s.